Azure/azure-sdk-for-net/sdk/webpubsub/Azure.Messaging.WebPubSub.Client/README.md

 ## Client Lifetime

-Each of the Web PubSub client is safe to cache and use as a singleton for the lifetime of the application.
+Each of the Web PubSub clients is safe to cache and use as a singleton for the lifetime of the application.
 The registered event callbacks share the same lifetime with the client.
-Which means you can add or remove callbacks at anytime and the registration status won't change after reconnection or even stopping the client.
+This means you can add or remove callbacks at any time and the registration status won't change after reconnection or even stopping the client.

 ## Examples

 ### Specify subprotocol

-You can change the subprotocol to be used in client.
+You can specify the subprotocol to be used by the client.
 By default, the client uses `json.reliable.webpubsub.azure.v1`.
-In library, you can choose to use `json.reliable.webpubsub.azure.v1` or `json.webpubsub.azure.v1`.
+You can choose to use `json.reliable.webpubsub.azure.v1` or `json.webpubsub.azure.v1` as shown below.

 ```C# Snippet:WebPubSubClient_JsonProtocol
 var client = new WebPubSubClient(new Uri("<client-access-uri>"), new WebPubSubClientOptions